77 results found

-McGrath T, Murphy KG, Jones NS, 2018, Quantitative approaches to energy and glucose homeostasis: machine learning and modelling for precision understanding and prediction, JOURNAL OF THE ROYAL SOCIETY INTERFACE, Vol: 15, ISSN: 1742-5689
+McGrath TM, Murphy KG, Jones NS, 2018, Quantitative approaches to energy and glucose homeostasis: machine learning and modelling for precision understanding and prediction, Journal of the Royal Society Interface, Vol: 15, ISSN: 1742-5662

 The plant endoplasmic reticulum forms a network of tubules connected by three-way junctions or sheet-like cisternae.
 Although the network is three-dimensional, in many plant cells, it is constrained to a thin volume sandwiched between the vacuole and plasma membrane, effectively restricting it to a 2-D planar network.
 The structure of the network, and the morphology of the tubules and cisternae can be automatically extracted following intensity-independent edge-enhancement and various segmentation techniques to give an initial pixel-based skeleton, which is then converted to a graph representation.
 Collectively, this approach yields a wealth of quantitative metrics for ER structure and can be used to describe the effects of pharmacological treatments or genetic manipulation.
 The software is publicly available.

 Salnikov V, Cassese D, Lambiotte R, et al., 2018, Co-occurrence simplicial complexes in mathematics: identifying the holes of knowledge., Appl Netw Sci, Vol: 3